 The Faculty of Computing, Engineering and the Built Environment comprises four schools that, together, are able to respond dynamically to the technological challenges posed by fast-paced industries.
 Their shared vision is to create a powerful centre of technological excellence and innovation, and close links to industry allow students to become involved in the latest research or make a real contribution to business.

 The Faculty of Business, Law and Social Sciences offers an innovative learning environment, as well as outstanding facilities and resources.
 It specialises in the fields of business, law, criminology, sociology and psychology, and has a strong record of teaching, research and consultancy.
 In September 2015 all business, law and social sciences courses moved to the new Curzon Building at the University's City Centre Campus.

 There are over 2,300 international students at Birmingham City University and, as part of their studies, students have the option of studying abroad as part of the EU's Erasmus student exchange scheme, which enables higher education students to study for part of their degree in another European country.

-For 2015/16 entry, a standard fee of £9,000 will apply to all full-time first-degree programmes.
+For 2016/17 entry, a standard fee of £9,000 will apply to all full-time first-degree programmes.
 All HNDs and foundation degrees taught at the University are priced at £6,000.
-International students will pay from £11,500 for standard courses and can expect to pay from £12,000 for postgraduate courses.
+International students will pay from £12,000 for standard and postgraduate courses.
 For home and EU students, you should visit the individual course page which will have more information on its cost.All of the course fees are now listed under individual course entries on the University website.
 For many of undergraduate courses, information is also included about any additional costs you will need to budget for.